-The LUDC also directed the City Attorney to draft a non-LDR amendment, in accordance with option 1 (as further defined below), including the following additional operating standards:
+The LUDC also directed the City Attorney to draft a non-LDR amendment, in accordance with Option 1 (as further defined below), including the following additional operating standards:

-- 1. The permit process will be administered by the Tourism and Culture Department, in a manner similar to special event permits. - Code Compliance shall be granted full access to the venue as a pre-condition of a permit. - 3.
-There will be a cap on the number of permits issued during the pilot to mitigate any staffing impact for Code Compliance.
+• The permit process will be administered by the Tourism and Culture Department, in a manner similar to special event permits.

+· Code Compliance shall be granted full access to the venue as a pre-condition of a permit.

+• There will be a cap on the number of permits issued during the pilot to mitigate any staffing impact for Code Compliance.

-Additionally, the Administration was directed to look at the areas of the City where indoor entertainment is currently permitted, and identify sub-areas where the current CUP process may be onerous and could be modified.
-Additional recommendations regarding these areas will be provided.
+Additionally, the administration was directed to look at the areas of the City where indoor entertainment is currently permitted and identify sub-areas where the current CUP process may be onerous and could be modified.
+The LUDC requested that additional recommendations regarding these areas be provided.